Icradle-Innovations-Ltd/todo-list-app/TodoApp/README.md

-# Todo List App Documentation
+# QuickDone - Todo List App

 ## Overview
-The Todo List App is a mobile application built with React Native and Expo that helps users manage their tasks efficiently.
+QuickDone is a mobile application built with React Native and Expo that helps users manage their tasks efficiently.
 The app allows users to create, edit, delete, and organize tasks with a clean and intuitive interface.

 ## Features
 - **Task Management**: Create, edit, and delete tasks